-Selecting the right flowers for any climate or environment
+Selecting the right flowers for your backyard

 In most of the US, Spring is in full bloom and you're probably in the mood to add some beautiful, colorful flowers to your homes and backyards.
 For some folks, gardening comes second nature, and choosing the right flowers, colors, and arrangements for your environment can be no sweat.
 Many of us, however, have a hard time choosing the best plants for our gardens - often, we pick what's pretty at the nursery versus what will grow best based on our homes.
 Here's a quick guide on how to choose what and where to plant certain flowers to make your garden really thrive!

 Where do I start?

 Before choosing the flowers and plants that are right for you, you'll want to take a look around your home and really understand the growing conditions in the locations where you would like to place your plants.
 Growing conditions around the home vary dramatically based on the amount of light exposure, heat and the duration of time plants will be exposed to direct sunlight.
 Some of the thing you'll want to observe are: